tlzhangchunyu/udacity_self_driving_car/README.md

 ### Final Project: Program an Autonomous Vehicle

-**Summary**: Complete the simulation make sure the car can run around the track, and then put your code in a self-driving car
+**Summary**: Complete the simulation make sure the car can run around the track, and then put your code in a real self-driving car